 So collect your eggs morning and evening to reduce the likelihood of eggs being accidentally broken.

-Collect Twice a Day to Prevent Predators from Being Attracted to the Coop
+Collect 3 Times a Day to Prevent Predators from Being Attracted to the Coop

 Certain animals just love eggs.
 Snakes, rats, raccoons, and even possums love to sneak into the coop and steal your hens’ eggs.